Wireless services are constantly attempting to lure in customers and win their hearts with aggressive marketing and incentives.

 This is the question that will be explored with a comparison between the providers' plans, coverage, and customer service, beginning with an overview of Sprint.

 Sprint (also known as Sprint Corporation) is the fourth largest network in the United States, serving some 60.2 million customers as of October 2016.
-Sprint happens to provide service not only through itself but through various wireless sub-branches, such as Boost Mobile.
+Sprint happens to provide service not only through itself but through various wireless sub-branches, such as Boost Mobile (you can read more about Boost Mobile's plans here).
 Sprint is known to carry the latest and greatest phones from both the iPhone and Android lines.

 Compared to T-Mobile, Sprint's network coverage is a tad more extensive, covering more remote areas, whereas T-Mobile doesn't cover many rural locations well (or at all).
 That being said, T-Mobile's network is strong in urban areas.
 In fact, its 4G LTE network is the fastest out of the four major carriers.
 Pretty impressive, in reality.